Seek Wise Counsel

 Suggested prayer: "Dear God, please give me the courage to admit my problems, the courage to seek wise counsel, and the faith, help, courage, and determination I need to overcome them.
-Thank you for hearing and answering my prayer.
-Gratefully in Jesus’ name, amen.”
+Thank You for hearing and answering my prayer.
+Gratefully in Jesus’s name, amen.”

 NOTE: For some counseling resources go to: http://www.actsweb.org/counseling_resources.php.